GlobalNamesArchitecture/BioGUID/_posts/2015-10-07-Introducing BioGUID.md

 ---
 layout: news_item
-title:  "Welcome to BioGUID!"
+title: "Introducing BioGUID"
-date: 2015-10-08 10:34:14
+date: 2014-12-02 08:06:14
 author: deepreef
-published: false
-categories: gbif
 ---

 The [GBIF Ebbe Nielsen Challenge] has just been announced!
 This is the final impetus we need to develop and implement our concept of a biodiversity identifier indexing and cross-linking service.
 Watch this space!

-[GBIF Ebbe Nielsen Challenge]:      http://gbif.challengepost.com
+[GBIF Ebbe Nielsen Challenge]: http://gbif.challengepost.com/